Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/readme.md

 # Content

 - Git Setup
+- Getting and Creating Projects
 	- Clone Repositories
+	- Create Repositories
+- Adding Remote Repositories
 - Tracking New Files
+- Checking the Status of Your Files
 - Git Ignore
 - Git Commit
 - Pulling from Your Remotes
 - Pushing to Your Remotes
 - Git Branching
 	- Creating a New Branch
-	- Switching Branches
-	- Merge a Branch
 	- Delete a Branch
 	- List branches
 	- Change branch name
+	- Switching Branches
+	- Merge A Branch
-	- Push An Branch
+	- Push A Branch
+- Git diff
 - GitHub
 	- The GitHub Flow
 	- Adding Collaborators